 Man holding his ear thinking of ear ringing myths

-This is the most familiar method that anyone who has gone swimming should know about.
-As the name suggests, simply grab your earlobe and gently tug or wiggle it, whilst tilting your head towards your shoulder.
+If you’ve gone swimming, you’re probably already familiar with this method.
+It’s easy and, as the name suggests, you simply grab your earlobe and gently tug or wiggle it while tilting your head toward your shoulder.

-Gravity is a beautiful thing, and it’s beneficial for more than just keeping us fixed on the ground.
-Simply lay on your side for a couple of minutes, or as long as you need, with a towel against your ear, and let gravity do the rest.
-The idea is to let the water slowly drain out of the ear.
+Gravity is a beautiful thing, and it’s great for more than just keeping us fixed on the ground.
+Lay on your side for a couple of minutes, or as long as you need, with a towel against your ear, and let gravity do the rest.
+The idea is to let the water slowly drain out of your ear.

 No, you can leave the Hoover out of this.
-The vacuum here is a force that will act to “suck” the water out of your ear.
+The vacuum we’re referring to here is a force that will “suck” the water out of your ear.

-• Tilt your head sideways, on the side of the affected ear, resting your ear on your cupped palm, which will create a tight seal.
+• Tilt your head sideways, on the side of the affected ear, resting your ear on your cupped palm, creating a tight seal.

 • Allow the water to drain out of your ear.

-• Switch the blow dryer onto its lowest setting.
+• Switch your blow dryer onto its lowest setting.

-• Position the hair dryer roughly a foot away from your affected ear.
+• Position your hair dryer roughly a foot away from your affected ear.
 Make sure to move the hair dryer in a back-and-forth motion.

 • At the same time, gently tug down on your earlobe, to let the warm air into your ear.

-Here is where you might think that adding more liquid to your ear cannot be helpful.
-However, alcohol could assist in evaporating the water from your ear and vinegar could help if the cause of the water being trapped is from earwax buildup.
-It is important to understand that the alcohol referenced here is rubbing alcohol.
-Please do not use alcoholic spirits as they may damage your ear.
-Moreso, do not use this method if you are currently suffering from any of these conditions:
+You might think that adding more liquid to your ear can’t be helpful.
+However, rubbing alcohol can help evaporate the water from your ear.
+Vinegar can help if the water is trapped because of earwax buildup.
+Please don’t use alcoholic spirits as they may damage your ear and don’t use this method if you are currently suffering from any of these conditions:

-Below are the steps to create the alcohol and vinegar solution as well as how to apply it:
+Follow these steps to create the rubbing alcohol and vinegar solution and apply it:

 • Make the eardrops by combining equal parts rubbing alcohol and vinegar.